gurusabarish/hugo-profile/content/blog/fourth.md

   - css
   - blog
 bg_image: "/images/bg-image-4.jpg"
+description: "Making a Verlet Physics Engine in Javascript"
 ---

 Have you ever wondered if you can make your own physics engine in JavaScript?
 If so, you have come to the right place.
 We are going to build a Physics engine from scratch in JavaScript.